meenalbhatia28/meenalbhatia28.github.io/README.md

 ## Purpose
 ### This README file has 2  purposes :
 1. To offer clear instructions for hosting and formatting a resume using Markdown, VS Code, GitHub Pages, and Jekyll.
-2. To connect these practical steps with the broader principles of modern technical writing, as outlined in Andrew Etter's book "Modern Technical Writing."
+2. To connect these practical steps with the broader principles of modern technical writing, as outlined in Andrew Etter's book "Modern Technical Writing".

 ## Prerequisites